RichHolme/RPS-Game/README.md

 - Once both players have chosen the win/loose box will show players choices and the winner.
 - With each round your wins and losses will be updated.

-Chat:
+### Chat
 - Chat was made with Firebase.
 - Enter your message and click submit.
 - You and your opponent will get live updates of messages as long as both players are connected.

+### Core Technology
+- Firebase

-Site: https://richholme.github.io/RPS-Game/ (remember to open in two tabs the game requires both players to be connected)
+Site: https://richholme.github.io/RPS-Game/ (Remember to open in two tabs; The game requires both players to be connected.)